geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

+5. To view all the available roles in Microsoft 365, enter the following command in the Windows PowerShell window and then press Enter:

+		Get-MsolRole |Select-Object -Property Name,Description |Out-GridView

-5. The "official" name of all roles within Microsoft 365 includes the complete spelling of the word "administrator"; whereas, in the Microsoft 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
+6. This displays a window that shows all the Microsoft 365 roles.
+Notice how the "official" name of all roles within Microsoft 365 includes the complete spelling of the word "administrator"; whereas, in the Microsoft 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
 When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator".
-If you enter "admin" instead of "administrator", the command will return an error indicating that it cannot find the role.
+If you enter "admin" instead of "administrator", the command will return an error indicating that it cannot find the role. <br/>

-	To view all the available roles in Microsoft 365, enter the following command in the Windows PowerShell window and then press Enter:

-		Get-MsolRole |Select-Object -Property Name,Description |Out-GridView
+	Close the window displaying the Microsoft 365 roles.

-6. Holly now wants to assign **Patti Fernandez** to the **Service support admin** role.
-In the Windows PowerShell window, at the command prompt, type the following command, and then press Enter:  <br/>
+7. Holly now wants to assign **Patti Fernandez** to the **Service support administrator** role.
+In the Windows PowerShell window, at the command prompt, type the following command (don't forget to replace xxxxxZZZZZZ with the tenant prefix provided by your lab hosting provider), and then press Enter:  <br/>

-	Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+	Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@xxxxxZZZZZZ.onmicrosoft.com

-7. You now want to verify which users have been assigned to certain roles.
+8. You now want to verify which users have been assigned to certain roles.
 Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

 	‎**Important:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to describe what you will be doing in the remaining steps in this task.